carrieprice78/website/content/guides/health-sciences-librarianship/_index.md

 ## Twitter Tags

 It has been helpful for me to follow these hashtags, sometimes using [Tweetdeck](https://tweetdeck.twitter.com/) to hear about the latest research and controversy.
+See more about [Twitter for Higher Education](/guides/twitter/) and how it can help you network and share your research.

 * [#MedTwitter](https://twitter.com/hashtag/medtwitter)
 * [#FOAMed](https://twitter.com/hashtag/foamed)